hyperstack-org/hyperstack/docs/installation/installation.md

 + using a Rails generator - best for existing Rails apps;
 + or manually walking through the detailed installation instructions.

+Even if you use the template or generator, later reading through the detailed installation instructions can be helpful to understand how the system fits together.

 ## Pre-Requisites

 + Rails 5.x